Lmnhutw/ChatApp_FE/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to access the chat application.

+### Development
-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can modify the project by editing the `app/page.tsx` file.
+Any changes made will automatically update in the browser.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project leverages [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) for optimized font loading, specifically the Inter font.

+## Real-Time Communication with SignalR

+This frontend connects to a SignalR backend to enable real-time chat functionality.
+Ensure that the backend server is running and properly configured to handle WebSocket connections.

-## Learn More
+## Additional Resources

-To learn more about Next.js, take a look at the following resources:
+For more information about Next.js and SignalR, explore the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about the framework’s features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js Interactive Tutorial](https://nextjs.org/learn) - A step-by-step guide to mastering Next.js.
+- [SignalR Documentation](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr) - Learn about real-time communication with SignalR.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The simplest way to deploy your Next.js chat application is via [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the platform built by the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions on deploying your app.